Skip to content

 Next, you have loan term, which defaults to 30 years.
 You can change it if you want a 15-year fixed mortgage or some other term.
 If you do go with a 15-year fixed, be sure to factor in the lower associated mortgage rates.

-Also enter in the other closing costs associated with the purchase, such as lender fees, as well as third-party fees like title and escrow fees, assuming you plan to pay them out-of-pocket.
+So you don’t need to enter in the other closing costs associated with the purchase, such as lender fees, or third-party fees like title and escrow fees, as this will be included with a rough estimate.

-If you have a homeowners insurance quote already, you can divide it by 12 (if it’s an annual premium) and enter it there as well.
+If you have a homeowners insurance quote already, you can enter the annual premium there as well.

 There are lots of “hidden costs” such as gardening, pool service, pest control, water bills, and much more, along with lots of renovation costs that seem to relentlessly present themselves throughout the years.